fastify/fastify-vite/README.md

 fastify.get('/*', fastify.vite.handler)
 ```

 ## Data fetching

 To fetch data on the server, use it for server rendering, and rehydrate later
-for client rendering, similar to what Nuxt and Next.js do, this plugin provides
+for client rendering, similar to what Nuxt.js and Next.js do, there are two
-the `fastify.vite.get` helper.
+approaches made possible with this plugin

+### Prepass: fetch data before any Vue code runs

+Use `fastify.vite.get` or `fastify.vite.post` to register your Vite routes that
-It will register a route automatically setting
+need data.
+It will register routes automatically setting `fastify.vite.handler`
-`fastify.vite.handler` as the **handler**, and the return value of the provided
+as their **handler**, and the return value of the provided `data()` function is
-`data()` function is injected into `req.$data` via an automatically set
+injected into `req.$data` via an automatically set `preHandler` hook.

-`preHandler` hook.
+So if you write:

 ```js
 fastify.vite.get('/hello', {